threefoldfoundation/books/content/abundance_internet/conclusion/join_the_movement.md

 # JOIN THE MOVEMENT

-#

 ![alt_text](img/egypt_nile.png "image_tooltip")

 Come meet us at one of our planned events

-* Sept/Oct: Zanzibar Government Together With ThreeFold presents the first peer2peer Internet
+* October: Zanzibar Government Together With ThreeFold presents the first peer2peer Internet
     * This will be an amazing opportunity to experience what we are building here in Zanzibar and Tanzania
     * Incredible opportunities are unfolding in this super beautiful and peaceful place.
 * October: ThreeFold/FreeFlow Event on the Nile